Nistha2402/assignments/README.md

 # assignments
-Consists of the assignments that I've learned
+Consists of the assignments that I've learned during training